ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="system-module" />
 ## Module: System ##
-A set of functions to access system-level functionalities is available, modeled after the [CommonJS System proposal](http://wiki.commonjs.org/wiki/System).
+A set of functions to access system-level functionality, modeled after the [CommonJS System proposal](http://wiki.commonjs.org/wiki/System).
+This also includes process-related properties.

 To start using, you must `require` a reference to the `system` module:
 ```js